-All intra-group balances and transactions and any unrealised income and expenses arising from intra-group transactions are eliminated on consolidation.
-Unrealised losses are also eliminated unless the transaction provides an impairment indicator of the transferred asset.
+Intra-group balances and transactions and any unrealised gains arising from intra-group transactions are eliminated on consolidation.
+Unrealised losses may be an impairment indicator of the asset concerned.

 The financial statements of the subsidiaries are prepared for the same financial year as that of the Company, using consistent accounting policies.
-Where necessary, accounting policies of subsidiaries are changed to ensure consistency with the policies adopted by the Group.
+Where necessary, accounting policies of subsidiaries are changed to ensure consistency with the policies adopted by other members of the Group.